iomega/ms2lda-notebooks/README.md

 jupyter lab
 ```

-Open `mass2lda*.ipynb` notebooks in Jupyter lab and run the cells.
+Open `lda-compare/*.ipynb` notebooks in Jupyter lab and run the cells.

+Compare clusters, max memory usage and duration.